GaloisInc/crucible/crucible-llvm/doc/dev.md

 - Add the declaration to the appropriate list, e.g., `libc_overrides` if it appears in libc or `basic_llvm_overrides` if it is an LLVM override (usually starting with `@llvm.*`).
+- Add tests.
+  - Consider adding a test in `crucible-llvm/test/behavior`.
+See the README there for further discussion.
-- Add a test in `crucible-cli/test-data/simulate`.
+  - Consider adding a test in `crucible-llvm-cli/test-data/simulate`.
 See `strdup.cbl` for an example.
 If the override can exhibit undefined behavior, that should be covered by the test.
 - Try running the test manually with: `cd crucible-cli && cabal run -- simulate test-data/simulate/TEST.cbl`.
 Ensure that the output is what you expect.
 - Create the golden output file at `test-data/simulate/TEST.out` with `cd